jddamore/fhir-ips-server/docs/Installing_HAPI_IPS_Server.md

 ### Target Directory

-The server is setup to run as a HAPI JPA H
+The server is setup to run as a HAPI JPA Server.
+You can copy the WAR and JAR files produced from the hapi-fhir edited branch into the target directory.
+Alternatively you can change your deploy sequence to incorporation in hapi-fhir

+### Server Customization

+The following defaults have been changed on the standard HAPI JPA server:

+- DaoConfig to use UUID strategy for id
+- Logo of the HAPI server
+- Description of the HAPI server

 ### Starting the Server